boschresearch/blech-doc/website/content/en/docs/user-manual/controlflow/statements.md

 Activities and functions that declare a return type must return a value of this type on every control flow path that reaches the end of the program body.

 Activities may only return from their main thread.
-In other words `return` must not occur inside any branch of a `cobegin` statement.
+In other words `return` must not occur inside a branch of a `cobegin` statement.

 Mind the difference between activity return values and activity output values.
 Outputs are set in every reaction of the activity.